Naples in One Day Itinerary

 Lunch: a pause between two worlds

 By midday, make your way towards the seafront.
-The walk from the historic centre to the water is itself a transition — the density of the old city gradually opening up as you descend towards Chiaia and the port.
+The best way to get there is also one of the nicest walks in Naples: exit the old town onto Via Toledo, follow it all the way down to Piazza Trieste e Trento, then cross Piazza del Plebiscito, one of the largest squares in southern Italy.
+From there, take the lungomare until you reach Borgo Marinari.
+The walk from the historic centre to the water is itself a transition.
+The density of the old city gradually easing as you approach the sea.
 This is a good moment to stop for lunch before the afternoon takes you somewhere entirely different.

-Borgo Marinari, the tiny fishermen's island just below Castel dell'Ovo, sits right at this hinge point: old city behind you, sea ahead.
-It's a natural place for a seafood lunch, and the choice you make here can reflect what kind of traveller you are.
+Borgo Marinari, the tiny fishermen's island just below Castel dell'Ovo, sits at the meeting point between the old city behind you and the sea ahead.
+It's a natural place for a seafood lunch, and where you choose to eat can help set the tone for the kind of day you want.

-For something unpretentious and genuinely local, Trattoria da Patrizia offers an honest seafood menu at very reasonable prices — the kind of place that has no interest in impressing anyone, and is all the better for it.
+For something unpretentious and genuinely local, Trattoria da Patrizia offers an honest seafood menu at very reasonable prices.
 For a more considered experience, Officina del Mare take a more refined approach to the same Neapolitan seafood tradition, with a kitchen that treats the ingredients seriously and a setting to match.

 Either way, don't rush.
 Take the carafe of house wine.
 Watch the boats.
-Naples at lunchtime has a particular quality of suspended time that it would be a shame to miss.
+Naples at lunchtime has a particular quality of suspended time worth savouring.

 Afternoon: Posillipo

-After lunch, head west along the coast towards Posillipo.
-If the morning was about old Naples — dense, layered, loud — the afternoon is about something else entirely: the Naples of clifftop villas, clear water, and views that the ancient Romans found restorative enough to name a whole promontory after.
+After lunch, pick up a cab or a bus from Piazza della Vittoria towards Posillipo — or, if you have the legs for it, the lungomare walk along the coast is a perfectly fine way to get there.
+If the morning was about old Naples, dense, layered, and loud, the afternoon is about something entirely different: the Naples of clifftop villas, clear water, and views that the ancient Romans found restorative enough to name a whole promontory after.
 Pausilypon, they called it.
 Relief from pain.

 Evening: aperitivo with a view

-As the light drops, this is the moment Naples shows off.
-The gulf catches the late sun, Vesuvius turns the colour of old stone, and the city below starts its transformation from daytime chaos into something warmer and more theatrical.
+When the light drops, Naples shows off.
+The gulf catches the late sun, Vesuvius turns the colour of old stone, and the city below starts its transformation from daytime bustle into something warmer and more theatrical.
+This is the moment for an aperitivo.

-Find a bar with a terrace or a seafront position and settle in for an aperitivo.
-In Naples this doesn't mean a Milan-style buffet — it means a good glass of wine or a Campari, something small to eat alongside it, and the unhurried business of watching the evening arrive.
-It is, by any measure, an excellent way to end a first day.
+Around Parco Virgiliano or along Via Petrarca there are several bars with terraces and views.
+Find one that feels right and settle in.
+In Naples this doesn't mean a Milan-style buffet, it means a good glass of wine or an Aperol Spritz, something small to eat alongside it, and simply watching the evening arrive.
+This is, by any measure, an excellent way to end a first day.

 You haven't seen everything.
 You were never going to.
 But you've seen enough to understand the shape of the city: the ancient streets at its heart, the sea at its edge, and the particular light that falls over all of it at the end of the afternoon.
 That's a good foundation for everything that follows.